Durham (County Palatine) Act 1836: Section 1 – The Palatine Jurisdiction of the Bishop of Durham to be separated from the Bishopric and vested in the Crown

-The words from "and all forfeitures" to "in right of the same" in this section were repealed by section 9(2) of, and Part I of the Third Schedule to, the Crown Estate Act 1961.
+The words from "and all forfeitures" to "in right of the same" in this section were repealed by section 9(2) of, and part I of the third schedule to, the Crown Estate Act 1961.

-The proviso to this section was repealed by section 56 of, and Schedule 11 to, the Courts Act 1971.
-The repeal was consequential on the abolition of the Court of Chancery of the County Palatine of Durham and Sadberge by section 41 of that Act.
+The proviso to this section was repealed by section 56 of, and schedule 11 to, the Courts Act 1971.
+The repeal was consequential on the abolition of the Court of Chancery of the County Palatine of Durham and Sadberge by section 41 of that act.

-Section 2 - County court to cease
+Section 2 – County court to cease

-This section abolished the Court of the County of Durham and the office of the clerk of that court.
+Section 2 of the act abolished the Court of the County of Durham and the office of the clerk of that court.